miklevin/MikeLev.in/_posts/2025-10-25-google-ai-buffalo-jump-infrastructure-intelligence-as-a-service.md

 ## The "AI Buffalo Jump": Curating Intelligence for the Age of AI

-It's because I'm grinding the burrs of the lenses, Burr.
+It's because I'm grinding the burrs off the lenses, Burr.

 ```plaintext
      -----> ,-.